 - one year of the date of bankruptcy, regardless of the debtor’s solvency or intent; or

 - the preceding five-year period, if insolvency or intent is proven.

 In addition, there are provincial statutes that deal with fraudulent preferences and conveyances that apply regardless of the debtor’s solvency.
 These may also be used to challenge such transactions.

 Under what circumstances can a company continue to conduct business during an insolvency procedure?

-During most Companies’ Creditors Arrangement Act restructurings or Bankruptcy and Insolvency Act proposals, the debtor company will retain control of its assets and operations and can continue to conduct business during the insolvency procedure.
+During most Companies’ Creditors Arrangement Act and Bankruptcy and Insolvency Act proposals, the debtor company retains control of its assets and operations and continues to conduct business in the ordinary course.
 During a receivership or a bankruptcy, the receiver or trustee in bankruptcy can elect to continue the debtor’s operations.

 Stakeholder and court involvement

 To what extent are relevant stakeholders (eg, creditors, directors, shareholders) and the courts involved in any business conducted during an insolvency procedure?

 Depending on the nature of a proceeding (ie, whether the debtor remains in control of its assets), the relevant stakeholders may continue to be actively involved in the business conducted during the proceeding.
 The court will play a supervisory role over the debtor’s conduct, including with regard to the business that it conducts.